 The pilot project concerning low-speed electric scooters, authorized on August 29, 2018, sets out rules regarding the use and operation of low-speed electric scooters and restrictions regarding the public roads on which they can travel, as well as required safety equipment.

 This three-year pilot project allows certain low-speed electric scooter models to be ridden on public roads.
 The particular context of this project is for employers who wish to make electric scooters available to their employees in order to facilitate their travel.

 The SAAQ’s pilot project is different from the one launched by Québec’s Ministère des Transports (MTQ) on July 6, 2019.
-That pilot project aims to test the use of low-speed electric scooters through a self-service rental on the territory of the city of Montréal and the city of Westmount.
+That pilot project aims to test the use of low-speed electric scooters through a self-service rental.
 The characteristics of the vehicles, the territories on which they are authorized to be operated and the conditions of participation are not the same.
 For more information, consult the MTQ website (in French only).

 The goals of the pilot project are the following: